zacharra/Chip-8/README.md

 Note that this implementation still has timing and keybinding issues and is thus incomplete.

 ## Installation
-This project can be compiled with GCC 8.1 and up (on Linux, don't know about Windows/MinGW and OSX).
-Used to work under Visual Studio when I wrote my initial version but I haven't tested it on Windows yet after rewriting several parts of it recently.
+This project can be compiled with GCC 8.1 and up on Linux (don't know about Windows/MinGW and OSX) and with recent versions of Visual Studio 2017 on Windows (tested with v15.8.1).

-For installation you need CMake and the development files for SDL2, headers and libraries should be visible for CMake.
+For installation you need CMake and the development files for SDL2.
+Headers and libraries should be visible for CMake.
 Do not forget to load the submodules for this project after cloning it.
 Here's a simple way to build and run the project (assuming you use a Unix shell and have the necessary dependencies installed):

 ```bash